gomint/gomint-docs/docs/development/creating-your-first-command.md

 ```

 :::danger
+Commands issued by the console are not ran in any world's thread.
 Most player and world access and editing methods require that you call them from the (player's) world's thread.
 Not doing so will throw an exception in runtime.
 :::

 ## Additional Information